-In the case of this particular body positive crusader and TikTok star, she has sped up videos of herself walking on a school track, trotting several yards on grass and doing calisthenics.
+This influencer and TikTok star, who weighs in at 330 on a 5’9 frame, has sped up videos of herself walking on a school track, trotting several yards on grass and doing calisthenics.

 One might say that she does this to get as much video as possible into a limited amount of time.

 But this defense doesn’t make sense when the video is only 30 seconds.

 If a viewer does not look a little closely at the sped-up video of her walking around the track, it may appear that she’s trotting.

 It’s not difficult to tell when a video of someone walking (or very slowly lumbering) is sped up — though presumbably, some of her over 700k followers are being fooled.
 In fact, I spotted a comment on how fast she could move!

 Certainly, there’s more than one viewer who’s being deceived.